GENERAL QUESTIONS:

 MPCSD: Menlo Park City School District

-The MPCSD is comprised of four exemplary California public schools: three elementary schools (Encinal, Laurel, and Oak Knoll) and Hillview Middle School.
-CLICK HERE to read more about our exceptional district.
+The MPCSD comprises four exemplary California public schools: three elementary schools (Encinal, Laurel, and Oak Knoll) and Hillview Middle School.
+Read more about our exceptional district.

 PTO: Parent Teacher Organization